skylight1/WearAbouts/README.md

 To build in Eclipse, place the android-support-v4.jar and android-wear-1.0.0 jar files in the libs folder.
 For info on creating the android wear library for use in Eclipse see:

 http://stackoverflow.com/questions/24520240/import-android-support-wearable-cannot-be-resolved

+Note: you can add the unzipped aar as an android library dependency (mark it as a library first) to make sure resources and not just classes are included.